cjiang18/stochastic-delay-differential-equation/README.tex.md

 # 5. Invariant Measure
 The invariant measure could be understood as a (probability) distribution of particles in the dynamical system when time tends to infinity.
 Two methods are used to cross-validate the calculation of the invariant measure.
 ## 5.1 Ulam's Method
 The Ulam's method uses Markov Chain.
+Suppose  we have a finite state process, then the invariant measure could be calculated by computing the eigenvalues and eigenvectors of the
 ## 5.2 Birkhoff's Theorem